microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-industrydatarun-getstatistics.md

 ## Response

-If successful, this function returns a `200 OK` response code and an [industryDataRunStatistics](../resources/industrydata-industrydatarunstatistics.md) in the response body.
+If successful, this function returns a `200 OK` response code and a [microsoft.graph.industryData.industryDataRunStatistics](../resources/industrydata-industrydatarunstatistics.md) in the response body.

 ## Examples